 This disadvantage is very appropriate not only for gladiators and chariot racers, but for many Roman leaders.
-Julius Caesar and Pompey both suffered from this disadvantage (Caesar's invasion of Britain is a typical symptom). -15 points.
+Julius Caesar

 Secret

 Common Secrets during the Roman period include cowardice on the battlefield (if discovered, will seriously undermine the reputation of a member of the patrician or equestrian classes), being a member of an illegal cult (ranging from the Bacchanals to Christianity), and plotting against the Emperor or the Senate.